RULES & REGULATIONS

 In both cases, the video footage must be submitted.

-The fish is still hooked and the leader is released by the person holding it and the fish eventually frees itself ( breaks the leader or the line or the hook comes out) In the event of a Marlin is brought dead to the boat, it must be boated without being gaffed to be eligible for points.
+The fish is still hooked and the leader is released by the person holding it and the fish eventually frees itself ( breaks the leader or the line or if the hook is pulled off) .
+If a Marlin is brought dead to the boat, it must be boated without being gaffed to be eligible for points.
 The fish will be inspected by the Jury for eligibility.

 Marlin ( Blue, Black, Striped) 400 points